-The Jewish and Middle Eastern Studies Bibliographer has received three grants from the Librarians Association of the University of California for a project entitled Bibliographic Access to Materials in Latin American Jewish Studies.
+In his role as the previous Jewish and Middle Eastern Studies Bibliographer, David Hirsch received three grants from the Librarians Association of the University of California for a project entitled Bibliographic Access to Materials in Latin American Jewish Studies.
 He traveled to Latin America in 1992, 1994 and 1997 to collect publications from the area.
 A bibliography of these acquisitions organized by country, entitled, Latin American Jewish Studies: a bibliography of recent acquisitions in the UCLA Research Library, can be accessed in PDF format below.
 During the past several years, there has been significant interest in Latin American Jewish fiction and poetry.
 For a list of selected titles, many of which are owned by UCLA, please see the PDF, Latin American Jewish Fiction, Poetry, Theatre and Film: A Bibliography of Works Published from 1996-, below.

 The UCLA Jewish Studies collections support teaching and research activities for a number of campus academic departments, organized research units, and interdepartmental degree programs.
 Principal among these are the Departments of Near Eastern Languages and Cultures, Germanic Languages, English, History, Political Science, the Israel Studies Program, and the Center for Jewish Studies

 Most area materials are housed in the Charles E. Young Research Library, which concentrates on acquiring research-level materials in the humanities and social sciences.
 Publications in other disciplines are collected by specialized campus libraries; the Biomedical Library, the Science and Engineering Libraries, the Arts Library, the Music Library, the UCLA Ethnomusicology Archive, the Law Library, and the Management Library collect area materials in their particular subject fields.
 The College Library collects mainly English-language area materials in a broad range of subjects at the undergraduate level.